thedsrf/dsrf_finder/README.rst

     >>> pip install requirement.txt
     >>>echo Your installation is successfull

-If anything gose wrong in installation please contact in <a mailto:dsrf.anas@gmail.com> admin.dsrf </a>
+If anything gose wrong in installation please contact in mailto:dsrf.anas@gmail.com